khalil-Elf441/TechTrends-news-sharing-platform/README.md

 ```

-Where:
+### File description

-**techtrends/README.md** contains the main steps of how to execute the TechTrends application
+* `techtrends/README.md` contains the main steps of how to execute the TechTrends application

-**techtrends/__init__.py** is a reserved method used to indicate that a directory is a Python package
+* `techtrends/__init__.py` is a reserved method used to indicate that a directory is a Python package

-**techtrends/app.py** contains the main logging of the TechTrends application
+* `techtrends/app.py` contains the main logging of the TechTrends application

-**techtrends/init_db.py** is a file that is used to initialize the posts database with a set of articles
+* `techtrends/init_db.py` is a file that is used to initialize the posts database with a set of articles

-**techtrends/requirements.txt** contains a list of packages that need to be installed before running the TechTrends application
+* `techtrends/requirements.txt` contains a list of packages that need to be installed before running the TechTrends application

-**techtrends/schema.sql** outlines the posts database schema
+* `techtrends/schema.sql` outlines the posts database schema

-**techtrends/static/** folder contains the CSS files
+* `techtrends/static/` folder contains the CSS files

-**techtrends/templates/** folder outlines the HTML structure of the TechTrends application
+* `techtrends/templates/` folder outlines the HTML structure of the TechTrends application

-**argocd** -  the ArgoCD manifests
+* `argocd` -  the ArgoCD manifests

-**helm** -  the Helm chart files
+* `helm` -  the Helm chart files

-**kubernetes** -  Kubernetes declarative manifests
+* `kubernetes` -  Kubernetes declarative manifests

-**screenshots** -  all the screenshots that you take throughout the course
+* `screenshots` -  all the screenshots that you take throughout the course

-**Vagrantfile** - the file containing the configuration for the vagrant box.
+* `Vagrantfile` - the file containing the configuration for the vagrant box.
 Will be used to create a vagrant box locally.

-**docker_commands** - the file will be used to record any used Docker commands and outputs
+* `docker_commands` - the file will be used to record any used Docker commands and outputs